denissimon/SwiftEvents/README.md

 You can also create several events (didDownload, onNetworkError etc), and trigger only what is needed.

-Event and Observable classes conform to `Unsubscribable` and `Unbindable` protocols respectively, which allows to pass a reference to an object that should only call `unsubscribe` / `unbind`.
+Event and Observable conform to `Unsubscribable` and `Unbindable` protocols respectively, which allows to pass a reference to an object that should only call `unsubscribe` / `unbind`.

 ### More examples